RaymondNwambuonwo/Code-Differently-Front-End-Track/JavaScript/Loops/Loops Lab.md

 * JavaScript Fundamentals

 ### The Set Up
-- Create a repository and call it  <em>“JS Loops Lab”</em>
+- You will need to fork and clone this repository.

-- Initialize the repository
+- Change into the new directory.

-- Clone locally and open repository in Visual Studio Code

-- Create an JS file called `main.html`
+- Create new file called `Prompts.JS`

-- Push up your changes to the remote repository
+- Copy and paste prompts into new file.
+- Make sure to number the prompts you are answering in order to identify what is being answered.
+- Complete the prompts below.

 ### The Task
 Below are some prompts you will need to complete.
-You will also need to number the problems that you answer.

 #### Loops
 **Prompt 1:** Write a `for loop` that counts from 10 to 20, that prints each number to the console.